deprecat3d/expo-foreground-actions/README.md

 ---

 > **This is an updated and fixed version of the original package, which is no longer maintained.
-It contains breaking changes from the last published version of the original.**
+It contains breaking changes from the last published version of the original and is versioned starting from 1.0.**

 ## 📖 Table of Contents